Edgar Silva

-Edgar Freitas Gomes da Silva (born 25 September 1962, in Funchal, São Martinho) is a Portuguese politician and former Catholic priest.
+Edgar Freitas Gomes da Silva (born 25 September 1962) is a Portuguese politician and former Catholic priest.
 He is known for having been a bitter dissident from the Portuguese Catholic hierarchy.

 Edgar Silva is a licenciate in Theology and holds a master's degree in Systematic Theology from the Catholic University of Portugal.
 He has been a militant of the Portuguese Communist Party since 1997, and also a member of its Central Committee since 10 December 2000.

 He was a candidate to the 2016 presidential election.

 Works

 Among his published books, there can be found works on social and human development issues such as: